 An alcohol binge can cause blood sugar to spike.
 Cannabis use has been linked with hyperglycemia.
 Nicotine has been shown to trigger blood sugar spikes in smokers with diabetes.
 Cocaine can suppress hunger and disturb sleep patterns, leading to hypoglycemia.
 Drugs and alcohol also hamper cognitive function, making it difficult for diabetics to listen to their bodies and take the right actions.
 Thus, for diabetics – A big NO to drugs and moderate/no consumption of alcohol is key to help prevent diabetes.

 Diabetics can face blood sugar spikes on consuming excess carbs as their bodies cannot process these effectively.
 Avoid carbs from foods high in starch and sugar.
 Consume carbs from high-fiber carbs like veggies, nuts, berries and seeds as fiber does not break down to glucose, keeping blood sugar levels normal.
-Ideal carb intake per day is between 20–90 gms.

 The cause of Type 2 diabetes is linked to both – genetics and lifestyle.
 You should be exercising more often if anybody from your family has type-2 diabetes.
 It works well as a prevention technique!
 The disease is hereditary and otherwise triggered due to a poor lifestyle and diet.

 Yoga has been found to have a therapeutic effect on diabetes and other cardiometabolic conditions.
 A study shows that four weeks of regular yoga practice can lead to a significant increase in insulin receptors, indicating better insulin sensitivity and lower insulin resistance.
-The benefits start showing up from between 40 to 90 days of regular yoga practice and long range benefits can be experienced if practiced for over a year.
-However, the benefits seem to slow down, if the individual stops practice and reverts to the previous lifestyle.
+The benefits start showing up from between 40 to 90 days of regular yoga practice and long range benefits can be

 A newly diagnosed diabetic has excellent prospects of completely controlling and correcting his/her condition if he/she adopts yogic practices and lifestyle under expert guidance.
 This post covers 6 beneficial yoga poses – Shashank Asana (Hare Pose), Yoga Mudra Asana (Psyhic Union Pose), Ardhamatsendr Asana (Half Spinal Twist), Pachimottan Asana (Posterior Stretching Pose), Bhujang Asana (Cobra Pose) and Suryabheda Pranayama (Vital stimulating break) to keep diabetes under control.